SaicharanKandukuri/Toolloa/README.md

 # Toolloa (Old read me )
+[ Warning this a work in progress branch ]
 ToolLOA is a modified version of proot-distro made to make linux installation for education purpose easier for termux
 > ToolLOA = ( Tool Linux On Android )